Dizziness and Vertigo

 • Multifactorial or idiopathic

 Nonneurologic disorders with a more global effect on cerebral function sometimes manifest as dizziness and rarely as vertigo.
 These disorders typically involve inadequate substrate (eg, oxygen, glucose) delivery caused by hypotension, hypoxemia, anemia, or hypoglycemia; when severe, some of these disorders may manifest as syncope.
 Additionally, certain hormonal changes (eg, as with thyroid disease, menstruation, pregnancy) can cause dizziness.
-Numerous central nervous system-active drugs can cause dizziness independent of any toxic effect on the vestibular system.
+Numerous central nervous system-active medications can cause dizziness independent of any toxic effect on the vestibular system.

 Uncompensated peripheral vestibular weakness causes dysequilibrium rather than vertigo and often visual blurring with head turning.
-It can be the result of vestibular neuronitis, migraine with vertigo, Meniere disease, head trauma or inner ear surgery.
+It can be the result of vestibular neuronitis, migraine with vertigo, Meniere disease, head trauma, or inner ear surgery.

 Table